 Fifty percent of patients not diagnosed through newborn screening present with pulmonary manifestations, often beginning in infancy.
 Recurrent or chronic infections manifested by cough, sputum production, and wheezing are common.
 Cough is the most troublesome complaint, often accompanied by sputum, gagging, vomiting, and disturbed sleep.
 Intercostal retractions, use of accessory muscles of respiration, a barrel-chest deformity, digital clubbing, and cyanosis occur with disease progression.
 Upper respiratory tract involvement includes nasal polyposis and chronic or recurrent sinusitis.
 Adolescents may have retarded growth, delayed onset of puberty, and a declining tolerance for exercise.
 Pulmonary complications include pneumothorax, infection with nontuberculous mycobacteria, hemoptysis, allergic bronchopulmonary aspergillosis, and right heart failure secondary to pulmonary hypertension.

 Meconium ileus due to obstruction of the ileum by viscid meconium may be the earliest sign and is present in 15 to 20% of CF-affected neonates.
 It typically manifests with abdominal distention, vomiting, and failure to pass meconium.
 Some infants have intestinal perforation, with signs of peritonitis and shock.
 Infants with meconium plug syndrome have a delayed passage of meconium.
 They can have similar signs of obstruction or very mild and transient symptoms that go unnoticed.
-Older patients may have episodes of constipation or develop recurrent and sometimes chronic episodes of partial or complete small bowel obstruction (distal intestinal obstruction syndrome).
+Older patients may have episodes of constipation or develop recurrent and sometimes chronic episodes of partial or complete small- or large-bowel obstruction (distal intestinal obstruction syndrome).
 Symptoms include crampy abdominal pain, change in stooling pattern, decreased appetite, and sometimes vomiting.

 In infants without meconium ileus, disease onset may be heralded by a delay in regaining birth weight and inadequate weight gain at 4 to 6 wk of age.